-Courtesy is always a good relationship builder, especially in situations where you feel frustrated or disappointed.
-Courtesy is an effective way of de-escalating emotional situations.
-If you're dealing with a heated group of residents, for example, listen, be pleasant, and take notes.
-Even if the solution is beyond your control, show that you are willing to listen and it will build up their trust in you.
+Courtesy is always a good response, especially in situations where you feel frustrated or angry.
+Courtesy is an effective way of de-escalating emotionally-charged situations.
+If you're dealing with an angry group of residents, for example, listen, be pleasant and take notes.
+Even if the solution is beyond your control, show that you are willing to listen.
+It will build your credibility and enhance their trust in you.